 Over subsequent payments throughout the loan term, you pay more to the principal and less to interest.

 You do not have to make all these calculations.
-In most loan types, the lender provides a loan amortization schedule (and monthly statement) which details, among others:
+In most loan types, the financial institutions provides a loan amortization schedule (and monthly statement) which details, among others:

 - Loan term agreement